invmatt/Droplet/README.md

 <h3>Extend</h3>

 <pre>
-'buttonID': 'droplet-menu', // The default button ID 'mode': 'droplet-responsive', // Class added once the smaller breakpoint has been reached 'smallScreen': '768',
-'largeScreen': '769',
-'Modernizr': false, // Adds support for Modernizr Media Queries (recommended) 'subNav': false, // If you have sub-navigation set this to true 'subClass': '', // Class of the containing sub navigation UL 'panel': false, // Create a panel style menu 'panelPosition': '250'
+'buttonID': 'droplet-menu',      // The default button ID 'mode': 'droplet-responsive',    // Class added once the smaller breakpoint has been reached 'smallScreen': '768',            // Width the responsive nav should begin 'largeScreen': '769',            // Width the responsive nav should end 'Modernizr': true,               // Adds support for Modernizr Media Queries (recommended) 'subNav': false,                 // If you have sub-navigation set this to true 'subClass': '',                  // Class of the containing sub navigation UL 'panel': false,                  // Create a panel style menu 'panelPosition': '250'           // Width the panel should be (if panel is true)
 </pre>

 <h3>Demo</h3>